 In Wood v Fred Deeley Imports Ltd, 2017 ONCA 158, the Ontario Court of Appeal held that the termination clause was unenforceable as it did not provide for benefits over the statutory notice period.
 Due to the clause violating the ESA, the employee was entitled to common law reasonable notice—a much lengthier period than a statutory notice period.

-Benefits During Temporary Layoffs
+Employee Benefits During Temporary Layoffs in Ontario

 In Ontario, the ESA permits a temporary layoff for up to thirteen (13) weeks.
 An employer can extend the temporary layoff for a period of up to thirty-five (35) weeks within a fifty-two-week (52) timeframe, if they provide the employee with proper consideration.